devbookhq/devbook-extension-admin-node/README.md

 // Read multiple entries from an index.
 // Arguments:
 // - Name of the index.
-// - Page number.
+// - Page size (optional, default is 100).
-// - Page size
+// - Page ID used for pagination of results
-const pageNumber = 1;
+//   (optional, page ID for retrieving the next page of entries is returned from the `devbook.entries` function - in the `pageID` field of the return object) const pageSize = 100;
-const pageSize = 10;
+const pageID = 'pageID';
-const entries = await devbook.entries('indexName', pageNumber, pageSize);
+const entries = await devbook.entries('indexName', pageSize, pageID);

 // Get information about the extension const info = await devbook.info();